 Menu and WebAgent limits

-You can use the Menu and WebAgent to quickly configure or reconfigure local mirroring on session 1 and allow one of the following two mirroring source options:
+You can use the Menu and WebAgent to quickly configure or reconfigure local mirroring and allow one of the following two mirroring source options:

 - Any combination of source ports, trunks, and a mesh. - One static, source VLAN interface.